KindleModding/kindlemodding.github.io/wafs-and-mesquite/the-kindle-object/kindle-chrome.md

 <br/>

 {: .warning}
-The following section refers to `content windows` these are not currently fully understood, continue with cauton.
+The following section refers to `content windows` these are not currently fully understood, continue with caution.

 ## kindle.chrome.createContentWindow